nealalan/nealalan.github.io/recipes/readme.md

 9. Mix (blend if desired) pineapple, cashews and almonds and add.
 10. Simmer for about 3 minutes.
 Serve hot in metal bowl.

+## Pineapple margarita

+- 1 lime
+- 1/2 cup pineapple
+- 1/4 cup lemon
+- 1/4 cup powered sugar
+- 2 cups ice
+- pinch salt
+- 1 cup tequilla
+- 1 cup tripple sec

+BLEND.
+DRINK.

+## Sunny summer squash soup (Vitamix)

+- *I like this soup blended smoother than my hand blender can get it.*
+- Preparation time: 5 minute(s) | Cooking time: 45 minute(s)

+#### Ingredients
+- 1 large onion, chopped
+- 3 cloves garlic, minced
+- 1 small hot pepper, seeds removed and chopped
+- 2 ribs celery, strings removed and chopped
+- 2 medium (12-14 ounces) gold potatoes, peeled and cut into small dice
+- 1 1/2 pounds small yellow squash, chopped (or young zucchini)
+- 1 pinch white pepper
+- 4 cups vegetable broth
+- 1 teaspoon oregano
+- 1/2 teaspoon turmeric (optional, for color)
+- 2 tablespoons nutritional yeast (optional)
+- 1 tablespoon tahini (optional)
+- salt and white pepper, to taste (optional)
+- Garnish: slivers of red bell pepper

+#### Instructions
+1. Heat a large non-stick or enamel-coated pot over medium-high heat.
+Add the onion, reduce the heat to medium, and cook, covered but stirring every minute or so, until it begins to brown, about 5 minutes (add a little water if it tends to stick).
+Add the garlic and hot pepper and cook for another minute.
+2. Add all remaining ingredients except the optional ones.
+Cover and cook until the potatoes are completely tender (they will mash if lightly pressed with a spoon), about 25-40 minutes.
+3. Remove half of the soup and put it into a blender* and puree at high speed until completely smooth.
+(Be careful–hot liquids can erupt from your blender; I always remove the center cup from the lid and cover the opening with a kitchen towel.)
+Once it’s blended, pour the soup into another pot.
+Add the remaining soup to the blender, along with any optional ingredients you choose to use, and blend well.
+Add to the other half of the soup, and simmer for about 5 minutes.
+Ladle into bowls, garnish with slices of red bell pepper, and serve.